mattlianje/loquax/README.md

 </p>

 <p align="center">
-Loquax, (Latin for "chatty"), is an <b><i>extensible</i></b> Python library for phonological processing.
+Loquax, (Latin for "chatty"), is an <b><i>extensible</i></b> zero-dependency, FP-style Python library for phonological processing (demo of a subset of Loquax with Classical Latin <a href="https://nargothrond.xyz/loquax"> here </a>).
 With hobbyists and academia in mind, it provides functionality for:
 </p>
 <p align="center">
 ...